gjr80/weewx-aurora/readme.txt

         $ sudo service weewx start

-7. The weeWX log should be monitored to verify archive records are being saved.
+7. The WeeWX log should be monitored to verify archive records are being saved.

 Manual installation

-1. Download the latest Aurora driver extension from the Aurora driver releases page (https://github.com/gjr80/weewx-aurora/releases) into a directory accessible from the weeWX machine.
+1. Download the latest Aurora driver extension from the Aurora driver releases page (https://github.com/gjr80/weewx-aurora/releases) into a directory accessible from the WeeWX machine.

     $ wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-aurora/releases/download/v0.7.2/aurora-0.7.2.tar.gz